yukukotani/pi-model-suitable-tools/README.md

 # pi-model-suitable-tools

-Pi Extension that switches model-facing tool names to match the active model family without changing prompts.
+Pi Extension that switches model-facing tool shapes to match the active model family without changing prompts.

 ## Motivation

 Different model families are trained around different tool shapes.
 As Cursor notes in [their article](https://cursor.com/en-US/blog/continually-improving-agent-harness#customizing-the-harness-for-different-models), giving each model the tool format it already expects can reduce unnecessary reasoning and mistakes.
-This extension applies that idea to Pi by exposing model-appropriate tool names while keeping the underlying behavior consistent.
+This extension applies that idea to Pi by exposing model-appropriate tool shapes while keeping the underlying behavior consistent.

 ## Usage